top of page

 When blended with monk fruit, erythritol's taste is improved.
 Its sweetness is bumped up.

-As I mentioned above, it's important to note that most monk fruit sweeteners are made up of 99% erythritol with just a hint of fruit extract.
-So, to understanding how to choose and use these monk fruit products requires knowing the do's and don'ts of erythritol.
-To help with that, I created the SUGAR SWAP STARTER KIT.
+As I mentioned before, it's important to note that most monk fruit sweeteners are made up of 99% erythritol with just a hint of fruit extract.
+That means choosing and using these sweeteners effectively requires understanding the do's and don'ts of erythritol.
+To make it easy, I created the SUGAR SWAP STARTER KIT to guide you through it.

 MONK FRUIT BLEND